-DME Services gross profit during 2022 was \$19.1 million, representing an increase of \$1.0 million, or 5.4%, over the prior year.
-This increase was due to higher net revenue partially offset by lower gross margin.
-The DME gross margin was 46.6% during 2022, which was 2.7% lower than the prior year.
-This decrease was the result of gross margin mix associated with higher biomedical services revenue, which has a lower gross margin percentage than other business lines in the DME Services segment, and an increase in labor costs related to an increase in the number of biomedical technicians hired in order to increase the capacity in biomedical services in anticipation of increased biomedical services demand.
-Higher biomedical services revenue anticipated in 2023 is expected to absorb the increased labor costs.
+Device Solutions gross profit during 2023 was \$15.3 million, representing a decrease of \$1.8 million, or 10.6%, over the prior year.
+This decrease was due to a lower gross margin offset partially by higher net revenue.
+The Device Solutions gross margin was 31.1% during 2023, which was 10.7% lower than the prior year.
+This decrease was the result of gross margin mix associated with higher biomedical services revenue, which has a lower gross margin percentage than other business lines in the Device Solutions segment, and an increase in labor costs related to an increase in the number of biomedical technicians and other expenses associated with the rapid on-boarding of the master services agreement described above.
+Some of the additional labor costs include training activities and other labor expenses associated with building a larger team in order to have the capacity required to support much higher planned revenue volume.
+Over time, higher revenue levels are expected to absorb a portion of the increased expenses associated with the on-boarding ramp up, which include increased travel expenses and employee acquisitions costs, are expected to decrease in the future.
+We currently estimate that the additional expenses incurred during the 2023 that will either be absorbed or reduced totaled approximately \$4.4 million.